Matthieu42/SteamKeyActivator/README.md

 # SteamKeyActivator
-### A simple steam app to activate steam key on the go !
+### A simple android app to activate steam key on the go !

 ## Library used